 Below, you’ll find our own detailed reviews or you can click the links above for more product details on Amazon.

 The company specializes in edgeless paddles, so if you’re serious about getting an edgeless paddle you’ll definitely want to check them out to compare.
-The paddles are on the higher end of the price spectrum but their patent pending technology and solid construction claim to have resolved the quality issues that many other paddles face when they don’t have and edge guard.
+Gearbox paddles are on the higher end of the price spectrum (see prices on Amazon) but their patent-pending technology and solid construction claim to have resolved the quality issues that many other paddles face when they don’t have an edge guard.

 Why Buy An Edgeless Pickleball Paddle?